faizanmir/liftrr/README.md

 # LIFTRR

 ESP32 firmware for a lift-tracking device using a VL53L1X distance sensor and a BNO055 IMU.
 It renders an OLED UI, logs sessions to SD, supports BLE control, and streams session files over Bluetooth Classic.
+The codebase uses dependency injection to keep hardware access and app logic loosely coupled.

 ## Features
 - Relative distance + orientation (roll/pitch/yaw)